-PLTW Master Teachers, Affiliates, and Staff Gather for Core Training Institute
+Master Teachers, Affiliates, Staff Have Core Training

 Project Lead The Way closed another successful Core Training Institute last week- an event that encompasses two key elements of the organization: high quality professional development and continuous improvement.
 PLTW’s curriculum and professional development staff gathered with over 240 PLTW Core Training Instructors for continued learning and improvement around PLTW’s curriculum.
 The collaboration brought forth the best thinking around improvements to various courses in the curriculum and how those courses will be taught to approximately 3,800 PLTW teachers from across the United States this summer.